coding-heresy/jormungandr/experimental/reactor/README.md

 # TODO

+* Add sanity checking of the state of the `active` and `next active` fibers in the scheduler function
+  * Design idea: the only state change that should be made outside of the scheduler function should be setting the state to `kTerminated`, all other states should be managed by the scheduler function
+  * The only allowable states for a fiber calling the scheduler function should be kActive or kTerminated
 * ~~Complete the first test case: start the reactor and shut it down without having it explode violently.~~
 * Add a list of _runnable_ fibers to the scheduler